microwavediego/CSE4410_final/README.md

 - PlatformPlayer - Performs player movement, animations, detects collisions with enemies, and destroys player if health is 0.
 - PlayerShoot - If we receive a mouse click, shoot detergent projectile in the correct direction.
 - ShirtAI - Attached to the jerseys, this script continuously moves jersey enemies left and right within the camera.
 - StartButton - Re-loads our Sample Scene when a user clicks the Start button

+File Share:
+- Our team is sharing unity packages in the following Google Drive - https://drive.google.com/drive/folders/1WoGuAJnyyvJPexYNVYiGTHyiFHTK9L7g.
+Please let us know if there are any issues accessing package.